 Dvorzetsky, Meir.
 “The International Committee of the Red Cross and Its Attitude to Jews in Nazi-Occupied Countries, Ghettos, and Concentration Camps.”
 In Rescue Attempts during the Holocaust: Proceedings of the Second Yad Vashem International Historical Conference, edited by Israel Gutman, 56–87.
 Jerusalem: Yad Vashem, 1974 [Hebrew].

 Ehrman, John.
 “Commentary, the Public Interest, and the Problem of Jewish Conservatism.”
-American Jewish history 87, no. 2 (1999): 159–181.
+American Jewish History 87, no. 2 (1999): 159–181.

 Engel, David.
 Facing a Holocaust, The Polish Government-in-exile and the Jews, 1943–1945.
 Chapel Hill and London: University of North Carolina Press, 1993.